pkelaita/Cliff/README.md

 ---

-#### Storing Command Outputs
+#### Command Notepad

-Cliff's chat memory does not have access to command outputs, but you can optionally share them with Cliff to help it debug and improve its responses.
+Cliff's chat memory does not have access to command outputs, but you can optionally share them with Cliff to help it debug and improve its responses via its command notepad.

-- To run a command and store its output for Cliff, run `cliff -r [command]` or `cliff --recall [command]`.
+- To run a command and store its output for Cliff, run `cliff --notepad run [command]`.
-- To view all recalled commands and their outputs, run `cliff --show-recall` or `cliff -sr`.
+- To view your command notepad, run `cliff --notepad show`, and to clear it, run `cliff --notepad clear`.
-- To clear Cliff's recall storage, run `cliff --clear-recall` or `cliff -cr`.
+- `-n` can be used as an alias for `--notepad`.

-_Tip:_ You'll usually have to put quotes around your command if it contains special characters – e.g., `cliff -r "ps ax | head -n 10"` – for Cliff to properly capture and execute it.
+_Tip:_ You'll usually have to put quotes around your command if it contains special characters – e.g., `cliff --notepad run "ps ax | head -n 10"` – for Cliff to properly capture and execute it.

 ---